Browse the Guide:

 available online (Adobe Acrobat Reader required for viewing).

 YELLOW SULPHUR SPRINGS SALE.
 BROADSIDE, 1943.
 0.1 cu. ft.
 The Yellow Sulphur Springs resort was built by Charles Taylor between Blacksburg and Christiansburg, Virginia, around 1810.
 The broadside advertises the sale of the mineral springs resort located in Montgomery County, Virginia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-106.

 YONCE FAMILY.
 CORRESPONDENCE, 1851-1860.
 0.1 cu. ft.
 Collection contains letters to and from members of the Yonce family in Wythe County, Virginia, including William B., Mrs. Alfred (Allie?), and Frances Ann.
 Letters contain mostly family news.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2012-032.

 YONSON (JOHNSON) FAMILY.
 COLLECTION, 1803-1859.
 0.1 cu. ft.
 Collection include tax receipts, estate bills for clothes, machinery, auctions, and other ephemera, mostly belonging to Baltzer (Palser) Yonson (Johnson) and his wife, Mary Thompson, as well as other family members.
 Finding aid available online.
 Ms2013-0020.